 What Does a Home Inspection Form Look Like?

-Home inspection forms - or home inspection checklists - are used to assess the current condition of the residential property.
-It helps to check the property for any existing or potential structural damage and defects.
+A Home Inspection Form is used to assess the current condition of the residential property.
+The form helps to check the property for any existing or potential structural damage and defects.
 Property owners, sellers, or buyers can conduct timely repairs or make a decision when a real estate transaction is involved.

 Different Types of Home Inspections